mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

 to write a fully custom split:

  * [`RTreeSplit`](#rtreesplit): splits according to a simple binary heuristic
+ * [`RStarTreeSplit`](#rstartreesplit): finds the best possible binary split that minimizes the volume of the two children and maximizes the margin between them
  * [Custom `SplitType`s](#custom-splittypes): implement a fully custom `SplitType` class